-- "Reserve" is the preferred term for "reservation." - "Aboriginal," which appears in the Canadian constitution, is the preferred term for Native people. - "Native" is an accepted, though not necessarily preferred, alternative to "Aboriginal." - "Indigenous" is used within Canada much as it is used in the United States.
+- "Reserve" is the preferred term for "reservation." - "Aboriginal" appears in the Canadian constitution, but "Indigenous" is replacing it in popular usage as the preferred term for Native people.

-- "First Nation" is the preferred term for a particular Native group or government, comparable to American tribal nations.
+- "Native" is an accepted, though not necessarily preferred, alternative to "Aboriginal." - "Indigenous" is used within Canada much as it is used in the United States. - "First Nation" is the preferred term for a particular Native group or government, comparable to American tribal nations.
 Note that "First Nations" does not include the Métis Nation or the Inuit; the inclusive abbreviation for Indigenous Canadians is "FNMI." - "Indian" is not a preferred term in Canada; never "American Indian." - "Band" is more widely used than "tribe."